SarafApp/ReactPHP-MySQL-QueryBuilder/docs/delete.md

 - `compile`

-Also, There are some other `Capabilities` to use with the `Select` class:
+Also, There are some other `Capabilities` to use with the `Delete` class:

 1. [From]()
 2. [Where]()